UweKeim/ZetaLongPaths/README.md

 I started by using several functions from the BCL Team blog postings and added the functions they did not cover but which I needed in my project.

-Currently there are the following classes:
+Among others, there are the following classes:

   * `ZlpFileInfo` - A class similar to [System.IO.FileInfo](http://msdn.microsoft.com/en-us/library/system.io.fileinfo.aspx) that wraps functions to work on file paths.
   * `ZlpDirectoryInfo` - A class similar to [System.IO.DirectoryInfo](http://msdn.microsoft.com/en-us/library/system.io.directoryinfo.aspx) that wraps functions to work on folder paths.